Tignon law: Effect

-Virginia Gould writes that the true purpose of the law was to control women "who had become too light skinned or who dressed too elegantly, or who, in reality competed too freely with white women for status and thus threatened the social order."
-She also notes that there is no evidence it was ever enforced and the women who followed the law turned the headdress into a "mark of distinction".
-This law was used as a political tool disguised as morality regulation, intended to “remind black women their social standing” in colonial society.
+Virginia Gould writes that the true purpose of the "tignon law" was to control women of color "who dressed too elegantly, or who, in reality competed too freely with white women for status and thus threatened the social order."
+Acknowledging the lack of evidence for the law's enforcement, she asserts that the headdress in question was eventually refashioned by free women of color as a "mark of distinction."
+Although they postdate the period of Spanish colonial rule, early nineteenth-century Louisiana portraits of free women of color wearing cloth headwraps in various styles are often cited as evidence to support this claim.